Xarianne/bluwhale/README.md

 This aims to:

 1. Get newer mesa
+2. Install proprietary codecs
-2. Add a couple of gaming apps
+3. Add a couple of gaming apps
-3. Add just what I need for my system
+4. Add just what I need for my system
-4. I have a semi-declarative build
-5. Keep only my opinions in the build
+5. Add homebrew
+6. Add metapac (Rust will be installed via brew as a dependency)

+What is [metapac(https://github.com/ripytide/metapac)]?
+It's a declarative package manger that replaces a number of other package managers.
+It aims to simplify installation and tracking of your packages.
+As it supports Flatpak, the aim is to use to declaratively handle flatpaks.

 ## How to use the template (leaving this here for my own benefit)